richarddushime/Implementing-Facial-Recognition-and-Biometric-Attendance-Monitoring-in-Educational-and-Corporate-Set/OLS  Application.md

 ***Affiliation***

-Project To be developed by Opensource enthousiast & Dushime Mudahera Richard ( Bugema University)
+Project To be developed by Opensource enthousiast

 ***Pronouns***